St. Paul Personal Injury Lawyer

 4. Do All Personal Injury Claims in St. Paul Head to Trial?

-Generally, personal injury cases settle before they head to trial.
+Generally, most personal injury cases settle before they head to trial.
 However, this answer will often depend on several factors, including the type of injuries that resulted from the accident, the attorney’s ability to convince the other side that they do not want to head to trial, and the strength of the case.

 5. How Long Will It Take to Settle a St. Paul Personal Injury Accident Case?

 Unfortunately, when it comes to personal injury claims in St. Paul, nobody can tell you for certain how long it will take for a case to settle.
 You may get a general time frame based on the issues at hand by speaking with an experienced St. Paul personal injury attorney.
+However, when it comes to the specifics, too many elements can interfere with this deadline.

 For example:

-• The Harm Sustained: If you suffered a severe injury in a personal injury accident in St. Paul or you become disabled, the value of your claim will likely significantly increase because the harm has increased.
+• The Harm You Sustained: If you suffered a severe injury in a personal injury accident in St. Paul or you become disabled, the value of your claim will likely significantly increase because the harm has increased.
 As a result, in these instances, the insurance company may delay the case by taking more time to investigate what happened or make it harder to collect all the compensation you require.

 • Medical Improvements: It is also recommended that you wait to accept a settlement offer until you see maximum medical improvements.
 This way, an attorney can figure out if the settlement will cover all of your current bills, lost income, and all of your ongoing medical treatments.